Stevewu1234/Ethereum-contract-box/README.md

 - utilize the signer._signTypedData() to sign typedData directly.
 - utilize the signer.signMessage() to sign simple message.

-3. generate three type of signature(based on ECDSA.sol)
+3. choose three type of signature(based on ECDSA.sol) to verify onchain
 - type1: bytesLik signature
-- type2: r, s, v signature
+- type2: r, s, v signature => need to split the signature: ethers.utils.splitSignature(signature)
-- type3: r, vs signature
+- type3: r, vs signature => need to split the signature: ethers.utils.splitSignature(signature), and then concat the v,s bytes.